-Blake Shelton is a singer, a songwriter, a newlywed, a stepdad, a coach on The Voice, a business owner, and much, much more.
+Blake Shelton is a singer, a songwriter, a husband, a stepdad, a coach on The Voice (for one more season), a business owner, and much, much more.
 We rounded up 11 of our favorite facts about country music’s reigning mega-star.

 1. His family was very, very normal.